See the 5 most common types of market stall insurance to protect you and your business

 - Your van is broken into and stock is stolen (I know stallholders this has happened to)

-Contents and stock insurance is not a legal requirement but is a very important one as market stallholders are often exposed to more types of risks than a bricks and mortar shop.
+Contents and stock insurance is not a legal requirement but is a very important one as market stallholders are often exposed to more types of risks than a brick-and-mortar shop.

 Business interruption insurance